Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-cli-deploy-ai-unlimited.md

 To use an existing role, see Control AWS Access and Permissions using Permissions and Policies. ***Is this to be an external link?***

 ## Delete a stack

 ***I need to learn about the CLI, but why would they delete the stack now?
 This topic is for installing.
-If they want to eventually remove it, and are CLI users, maybe they know how to run "delete-stack"?***
+If they want to eventually remove it, and are CLI users, maybe they know how to run "delete-stack"?
+I think originally this topic as a reference, not an installation task topic.***

 Run this command: